mgoltzsche/ctnr/README.md

 Concerning accessibility, usability and security container engines that do not require root privileges have several advantages compared to those that do:
 - **Containers can be run by unprivileged users.**
   _Required in restrictive environments and useful for graphical applications._
-- **Container images can be built everywhere.**
+- **Container images can be built almost in every Linux environment.**
-  _Higher flexibility in unprivileged CI/CD build jobs - running a container in a container will soon also be possible._
+  _Higher flexibility in unprivileged CI/CD build jobs - running a container in a container is already possible (see limitations and experiments below)._
 - **A higher degree and more flexible level of security.**
   _Less likely for an attacker to gain root access through a possible engine security leak when run as unprivileged user._
   _User/group-based container access control leveraging the host OS' ACL._